oddbit-project/pokie/docs/tutorial/architecture.md

 assembling responses; No specific business-related logic should reside here, adhering to the philosophy of "thin controllers".

-As a default, these classes are instantiated as short-lived objects, and often only exist during the execution of a request, being destroyed afterwards.
+As a default, these classes are instantiated as short-lived objects, and often only exist during the execution of a request, being destroyed afterward.
 As such, all required initialization boilerplate must be as lightweight as possible.

 To override this behaviour and allow for long-lived view objects, please refer to the Flask documentation.